Back to Home

 On-Device Transcription with VoiceScriber: What Happens Under the Hood

-VoiceScriber bundles a compact, custom-tuned version of Whisper-style neural speech recognition inside the iOS app itself.
+VoiceScriber bundles its speech recognition engine inside the iOS app itself.
 When you hit record:

-- As soon as you pause or stop, the transcription engine spins up locally using the iPhone's Neural Engine cores.
+2. As soon as you pause or stop, the transcription engine runs locally on the device.

 Key tech highlights:

-- No hidden bandwidth or per-minute fees – pricing is simple App Store tiers (monthly, annual or lifetime).
+• No hidden bandwidth or per-minute fees – pricing is simple App Store tiers (weekly, monthly, annual or lifetime).

 Side-By-Side Comparison: Offline vs Online Transcription